Irisapo/yyyyvae/README.md

 # yyyyvae
-kind of thing had been done millions of times
+kind of thing had been done millions of times and I'm not doing it well